sofiabroome/painface-recognition/README.md

 ### Data format

+This repository reads videos via extracted frames.
+See scripts for this purpose under `data_scripts`.
 A data folder such as the one in the execution line specified above, `data/jpg_128_128_2fps/`, (let's refer to this folder by X) should be organized as follows:

 X contains one subfolder per subject in the dataset (and once you have run, also their belonging `.csv`-files), like so:

 ```
 ls X
-horse_1 horse 2 horse_3 horse_4 horse_5 horse_6
+horse_1 horse_1.csv horse 2 horse_2.csv horse_3 horse_3.csv horse_4 horse_4.csv horse_5 horse_5.csv horse_6 horse_6.csv
 ```

 These per-subject folders in turn contain one folder per clip, as in for example:

 ```